 Attribute Use for parts required in load-bearing applications | PLA No | PLA+ Yes |

-Attribute Use in high-temperature environments | PLA No | PLA+ Yes |
+Attribute Use in high-temperature environments | PLA No | PLA+ Yes (up to ~60-75°C) |

-Attribute Environmentally friendly “bioplastic” | PLA Yes | PLA+ No |
+Attribute Environmentally friendly “bioplastic” | PLA Yes | PLA+ Partially; depends on additives |

-Attribute Cost | PLA $15 to 20 per kg | PLA+ $25 to 35 per kg |
+Attribute Cost | PLA $15 to 20 | PLA+ $25 to 35 |

 PLA-printed parts have a relatively rough surface texture due to the extrusion process used for printing.
 Smooth, shiny surfaces can only be achieved on PLA parts with post-processing.
-PLA+ printed parts tend to have smoother, glossier surfaces as printed.
+PLA+ printed parts tend to have smoother, glossier surfaces as-printed.

 PLA+ tends to be more expensive than standard PLA due to the addition of special-purpose modifiers in PLA+.
 Standard PLA costs about $15 to 20 per kg of filament.
 PLA+, on the other hand, starts at $25 per kg and can be as much as $35 per kg.

-Mutual Alternatives to PLA and PLA+
+What are the Mutual Alternatives to PLA and PLA+?

 - PETG (polyethylene terephthalate glycol)